 I've had several interviewers tell me that they don't ask about past experience because they are worried that they will fall victim to people who can talk a slick line and have not actually done what they have claimed.
 The real dynamic that is behind the reluctance to ask in depth questions is laziness and ineptitude when it comes to talking to another person.
 Rather than asking in depth questions that will illuminate the candidate's experience, the interviewer asks the candidate to solve a set of canned programming problems.

 I've written about puzzle and programming problem interviews before on my web page Calculating Permutations and Job Interview Questions.
 When I wrote this web page the implications of this interview style had not occurred to me.
-The implication is that experience doesn't matter.
+The implication is this: experience doesn't matter.
 All of the leading edge projects I have worked on, the work that I have done that no one else has done before, does not matter.
-In the puzzle and programming problem interview, I am no different than a bright software engineer fresh out of school who has not accomplished a fraction of what I have.
+In the puzzle and programming problem interview, I am placed on the same level as a bright software engineer fresh out of school who has not accomplished a fraction of what I have.
 With the spread of the puzzle interview I worry that I am becoming unemployable, despite all that I have accomplished.
 I am grateful that I have a challenging job that I really enjoy.

 The history of large software projects is also the history of many spectacular failures.
 Recent failures include: